 On March 16, 2020, in connection with entering into the Co-Promotion Agreement, the Company initiated a reduction in headcount, designed to eliminate the overlap with the Tetraphase commercial team in order to more efficiently commercialize DSUVIA alongside the Tetraphase commercial team and reduce operating expenses.
 The Company eliminated 30 positions, primarily within the commercial organization.
-For the three months ended March 31, 2020, the Company incurred \$0.5 million in employee termination benefits related to this restructuring, \$0.2 million of which remained unpaid at March 31, 2020.
+For the six months ended June 30, 2020, the Company incurred and paid \$0.5 million in employee termination benefits related to this restructuring.